 - This tour meets on the cruise ship dock.
 Fully detailed instructions are included on your finalized ticket vouchers.

 ADA Accessibility of Tour:

-- This tour is limited mobility accessible.
+- This tour is not recommended for those with limited mobility.
 Guests must be able to climb 4 steps into and out of the bus and they need to be able to walk up and down gangways that vary depending on the tide.
 Additionally, guests must be able to sit unsupported on the sides of the inflatable raft for 90 minutes during the float portion of the tour.
-There is limited space for collapsible wheelchairs and walkers.
-The ferry to and from Haines is NOT wheelchair accessible.
-There is no storage available for motorized scooters.
 Please leave a comment during checkout if accommodations for collapsible equipment will be required on tour.

 Is there a minimum number of guests?

 Yes.
 There is a minimum of 2 guests and a maximum of 14 guests per departure.

 Our tours typically leave in the morning around 8am but vary due to the Fast Ferry schedule.